ChurchApps/FreeShowWeb/src/routes/docs/linux/+page.md

 sudo pacman -S freeshow-git
 ```

-_This format is not regularily updated!_
+_This format is not regularly updated!_
 <br>
 Check it out on [archlinux.org](https://aur.archlinux.org/packages/freeshow-git).